canonical/penpot-operator/docs/explanation/charm-architecture.md

 # Charm architecture

-The penpot-operator charm aims to provide the core functionalities of Penpot with horizontally scalable architecutre.
+The penpot-operator charm aims to provide the core functionalities of Penpot with horizontally scalable architecture.

 Operational capabilities are enhanced through integrations with the Canonical Observability Stack ([COS](https://charmhub.io/topics/canonical-observability-stack/)) charms.